 CURRENT PROCESS & PAIN POINTS

-In CarePal, pain can be expressed with animations and tracked alongside other factors.
+In CarePal, pain can be expressed with animations and tracked alongside situation or trigger of the pain.
 CarePal helps user's journey in three ways.

-- Holistic pain tracking: Users can track other values that impact pain, such as emotional state, time of day, and medication intake changes.
+Holistic approach to pain tracking: Users can track other values that impact pain, such as emotional state, time of day, and medication intake changes.